fluidinfo/loveme.do-chrome/README.md

 SEE INFO
 --------

-When you navigate to a page you've added to, popups will show you any info you or anyone you follow has added to it.
-To follow people, go to http://fluidinfo.com and log in, enter an @username to look at and click Go, then click Follow.
+When you navigate to a page you've added to, a popup will show you any info you or anyone you follow has added to it.
+To follow things, select text with the mouse, right-click it, and choose Follow from the context menu.
+Or, go to http://fluidinfo.com and log in, enter something to look at, click Go, then click Follow.

 The extension icon will also display a count of the number of pieces of info you've added to the page.

-Finally, if you select some text (a name, an email, a word, etc) and you or the people you follow have put info for that into Fluidinfo, popups will show it to you.
+Finally, if you select some text (a name, an email, a word, etc) and you or the people you follow have put info for that into Fluidinfo, a popup will show it to you.

 JUMP
 ----